 But what about the millions of us who struggle to manage stress, the death of a loved one or a job loss?
 We may need crisis counseling to help us cope with these issues, but they may not rise to the level of medically necessary.
 Millions of couples seek out marriage counseling to save their relationship, but that won’t qualify as medically necessary.

-When you handle the payment yourself, so-called private-pay, you don’t need a diagnosis to see a therapist.
+When you handle the payment yourself, so-called private-pay, you don’t need a diagnosis to see a psychologist.

 3. Mental Health Treatment Becomes Part of Your Permanent Record

-Let’s say you visited a therapist to talk about the issues you’re facing, you received a diagnosis and the insurance company agreed to pay for Cognitive Behavioral Therapy to deal with childhood trauma.
+Let’s say you visited a psychologist to talk about the issues you’re facing, you received a diagnosis and the insurance company agreed to pay for Cognitive Behavioral Treatment to deal with childhood trauma.

 All that information is now a part of your permanent medical record.
 It can be accessed by other insurance companies if you have to switch to a new one.
 If you’re applying for a job that requires a specific security level, the employer may have access to the records from your mental health treatment.

 Your mental health issues are now considered a preexisting condition.

 When the insurance company approves your treatment, it also approves a specific duration.
 That means, the insurance company determined how many sessions you need.
 You and your psychologist don’t get to decide how often you see each other, or for how long.